 If one issues the slogan "help for self-help" or "stimulation for self-initiative", then one again misjudges the attitude as well as the way of thinking of many natives.
 Through thousands of years their way of life was regulated by strict moral laws, and these were optimally adapted to the environment, according to the cultural level, thus sustainable.
 Otherwise, survival would not have been possible for thousands of years.

 Even colonial rule did little to change this, the power struggles among the tribes were stopped, farms or plantations with certain earning opportunities for the workers were established on still unsettled areas.
-A slow incorporation into the European economic system was in the offing.
-The hasty release into independence with the requirement to create unitary states according to democratic rules while respecting the former colonial borders led to chaos and tribal struggles everywhere.
+A slow incorporation into the European economic system was starting and in the offing.
+The hasty release into independence with the requirement to create unified states according to democratic rules within the former colonial borders led to chaos and tribal struggles everywhere.
 The unschooled masses could not cope with the leapfrogging of a development that had taken over a millennium in the West.
-Our ancestors at the beginning of our era probably wouldn't have been able to either.
-The very strict moral laws regulating sexual intercourse and population were abolished, the unbridled urge to multiply set in, and with it the enormous increase in the number of births.
+Our ancestors at the beginning of our era probably wouldn't have been able to accomplish this.
+The very strict moral and cultural rules regulating sexual intercourse and population were abolished, the unbridled urge to multiply set in, and with it the enormous increase in the number of births.
 Private property in our sense was unknown, everything belonged to the great clan and was regulated by it; thus there was no incentive for individual initiative.
 Most development workers return deeply disappointed.
 As long as one gives the necessary guidance in a project, people work very willingly and eagerly.
 However, if the guidance stops, then in most cases nothing happens anymore, only the outer facade is maintained, but this is not enough.
 "But you have to do something, you have to help the developing countries", is the argument of those who have never worked practically in the developing countries themselves.
 However, we must not forget that these are sovereign states that are very suspicious and immediately interpret incisive advice as neo-colonialism.
 This is particularly true with regard to advice on curbing the population explosion.
 However, until this problem is solved, any help will be in vain or harmful.
 Of course, the establishment of commercial enterprises, SOS Children's Villages, care for the blind, etc., is a help and laudable for the people covered in the process.
 But it does not change the catastrophic overall situation, which is getting worse and worse and is triggering an avalanche of refugees into the industrialized countries.
 Even if it is pointed out (more in passing) that the purpose of development aid is to open up new markets for our industrial products, for which there is an unlimited demand in the developing countries, this calculation is unlikely to work out.